GDSL-UL/r_install/docs/01-mac.md

 Now we have Docker installed we can use it to access Python and all the associated packages we need for the practicals

-### Installing the GDS environment {.unlisted .unnumbered}
+### Installing the GDSR environment {.unlisted .unnumbered}

 1. Access your terminal: **Launchpad** > **Other** > **Terminal**
-2. In a fresh line in the terminal type the following to install the GDS environment container:
+2. In a fresh line in the terminal type the following to install the GDSR environment container:

 ```shell
 docker pull darribas/gdsr:1.0alpha